jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But because of intense marketing and cultural bias in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
 Which is why I call anti-evolution persuasion techniques dark majic.

 Note, this doesn't mean car culture is bad.
+Stereotypical car guys know how to build things and are inherently very valuable to society.

-It means the millions of people slogging themselve through bumper to bumper traffic everyday inside 300+ hp cars and trucks is silly.
-Instead of solving the underlying problem, a horrible commute, air pollution, buying oil from nefarious countries, dark majic sugarcoats it with a old tool that might as well be a veil over our eyes.
+It means the millions of people slogging themselves through bumper to bumper traffic every day inside 300+ hp cars and trucks is silly.
+Instead of solving the underlying problem, a horrible commute, expensive lease payments, buying oil from nefarious countries, dark majic sugarcoats it.
+A polished up old tool might as well be a veil over our eyes.

 Today, dark majic surrounds Industrial Age tools with spectacle.
 Soda marketing campaigns and credit card reward programs are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.